zi-dvoskina/The-value-of-international-students-to-the-United-States-Probability-of-getting-a-non-immigrant-visa/readme.md

 __________________________________

-In this repository you can find our data, code, Tableau workbooks, project report and a presentation with our major findings.
+In this repository you can find our code, Tableau workbooks, project report and a presentation with our major findings.
+The data file is too big to upload here.